ea2399/runpodWhisperx-Updated/SECURITY_SETUP.md

 2. **Add their own** HF token
 3. **Run normally** - everything works automatically

+## 📦 RunPod Deployment Note
+When deploying to RunPod, the `.env` file is automatically copied into your container.

+Alternatively, you can set `HF_TOKEN` as a **RunPod Secret** in your endpoint configuration.
+This is the most secure method and will override any value in the `.env` file.

 ## 🔒 **Security Benefits**

 - ✅ **No secrets in code** - tokens stay local